Faculty Mentoring Program.

 The program is coordinated by the Associate Dean for Research and Faculty Advancement.
 The overall goal of the program is to provide support in the following key areas: orientation to the institution, excelling at teaching and research, understanding the criteria for annual reviews, positioning the faculty member for promotion, developing professional networks, achieving career goals, and promoting work/life balance.

 It is well recognized that team-based approaches to mentoring are far more effective than approaches that rely on a single mentor.
 There is also extensive evidence that mentorships are more successful if the mentee plays a role in selecting his/her mentors.
-The goal is that within three months of arriving at SPH, all early career faculty members will have formed a mentoring team that includes: (1) a primary mentor, (2) the department representative to the Faculty Development Committee, and (3) the department chair or center director (as appropriate).
+The goal is that within three months of arriving at SPH, all early career faculty members will have formed a mentoring team that includes: (1) a primary mentor, (2) the department representative to the RFAC, and (3) the department chair.
+Information about the SPH Mentoring Program will be included in the offer letter to all new faculty.

-The Mentoring Program will be discussed at monthly meetings of the SPH Faculty Development Committee, which will provide an opportunity for department representatives to share their experiences and concerns and to address issues as they arise.
-Additionally, the Associate Dean for Research and Faculty Advancement will review the progress of each participating faculty member annually to ensure that their mentoring plans are in accord with their professional goals and achievement.
+The Mentoring Program will be discussed at monthly meetings of the SPH RFAC, which will provide an opportunity for department representatives to share their experiences and concerns and to address issues as they arise.
+Additionally, each semester the Associate Dean for Research and Faculty Advancement will share the roster of participants with department chairs for review and discussion at a meeting of all chairs and associate deans.